nilumbra/my_leetcode_journey/README.md

 # my_leetcode_journey
 ## Activity log: to a full-year algorithmic trip in Leetcode
+04/14 Just realized there's this build-in function `divmod(divident, divisor)` in Python.
+Super handy for getting every digit of an integer, by ```while n > 0:
+    n, digit = divmod(n, 10)```

-04/12 Almost finished Graph Theory Study Plan I. One lesson: use BFS || Dynamic programming 04/05 Remember: `[iterable].forEach` in Javascript modifies the iterable inplace and RETURNS undefined \
+04/12 Almost finished Graph Theory Study Plan I. One lesson: use BFS || Dynamic programming

+04/05 Remember: `[iterable].forEach` in Javascript modifies the iterable inplace and RETURNS undefined

 04/04 &nbsp;&nbsp; Implement get_neighors(i, j) using JS and Python generator for BFS algorithms in 2D matrix(e.g. 01 Matrix).
-This should cut memory usage down for a bit \
+This should cut memory usage down for a bit

 04/03 &nbsp;&nbsp; Figure out a way to optimize space complexity from O(n) to O(1) for the '101' and '010' problem(select building) by drawing a dependency graph.
-And write the explanation to the problem's discussion panel \
+And write the explanation to the problem's discussion panel

 04/02 &nbsp;&nbsp; Attend Weekly contest for the first time.
-Solve only 1 out of 4 \
+Solve only 1 out of 4

 03/25 &nbsp;&nbsp; Start using Chrome Extension Leethub to automate uploading leetcode submission to Github

 ## Weekly Summary